 - The pathogen perennates through conidia on diseased plant debris lying in the ground.

-- The conidia may also be adhered to the shell.
+- The conidia may also adhere to the shell.
 They have also been found to be associated with the seeds and are responsible for early infection.

-- A temperature which range of 26°C. to 31 °C. with high atmospheric humidity is helpful for disease development.
+- A temperature that ranges from 26°C. to 31 °C. with high atmospheric humidity is helpful for disease development.

-- Prolonged low temperature and dew also favour infection.
+- Prolonged low temperature and dew also favor infection.
 The penetration of the pathogen in the host tissue takes place either by direct penetration through the epidermal cells or through the stomata.

-The disease is propagated by wind which blows the conidia from leaf to leaf.
-So, insects and plump of rain have also been reported to play role in the disseminator of the disease.
+The disease is propagated by the wind which blows the conidia from leaf to leaf.
+So, insects and plumps of rain have also been reported to play role in the dissemination of the disease.

 Revised by